wangell/pleroma-docs/src/getting-started.md

 to run the "Hello, world!" example on a single-node cluster.

+You're ready to start your Pleroma journey, continue to [allo instructions](./allo.md).

 ## Manual Installation

 Install the prerequisites: `enet` and `libprotobuf`.
 This can be achieved on Ubuntu by running